snimmagadda1/s11a.com/content/11-25-2019/index.md

 ![](../images/s3Console.png)

 The first bucket (example.com) will hold your site's content.
-This is where you should put your CSS, JS, html, assets, etc. There are a number of ways to get content into a bucket, so pick your preferred method.
+This is where you should put your CSS, JS, HTML, assets, etc. There are a number of ways to get content into a bucket, so pick your preferred method.
 This site is built with [Gatsby](https://www.gatsbyjs.org/), so I'm currently using the handy plugin `gatsby-plugin-s3` which makes building and pushing as easy as `npm run build && npm run deploy`.

 After your content is uploaded, head over to the Properties tab of the bucket and enable static website hosting on it:

 ![](../images/s3StaticHosting.png)

-Since user's browsers will be accessing the content in your bucket, it is important to ensure that the bucket policy is set to public.
+Since users will be accessing the content in your bucket via their browser, it is important to ensure that the bucket policy is set to public.
 In the Permissions tab of the bucket make sure "Block all public access" is set to off and add this snippet to the bucket policy editor if not already present:

 ```terminal
 {